 For the tree-house design, the laser scan led to the best solution.
 “The design drove where the tree house was going to be located, which is very close to the trees, curved between some of the trees,” Verser says.
 “To avoid conflicts, the site was scanned from 16 points so that we could build a point cloud and understand very clearly where the trees were and literally fit our model between those trees.”
 The tree house stands 13 feet off the ground (at its lowest point) on a steel structure.

-Modus coined the term “wood slug” for the project, Verser says.
-“It’s made of wood and has this sluglike, tapering shape to it.”
+Modus coined the term wood slug for the project, Verser says: “It’s made of wood and has this sluglike, tapering shape to it.”
 Designing this amorphous shape required an iterative process of writing custom Autodesk Dynamo scripts, hand sketching, 3D modeling, and collaborating within the entire design team.

 Verser first developed the Dynamo script to describe the shapes of the cross-sections that later became wood fins.
 At that point, the team collaborated to refine those shapes.
-“The designers printed off some sections, and they sketched on those, scanned them, and they changed those lines—then, I sat down with them, and we ran through the Dynamo script again,” he explains.
+“The designers printed off some sections, and they sketched on those, scanned them, and they changed those lines—then, I sat down with them, and we ran through the Dynamo script again,” he says.
 This iterative process yielded the site-specific shape.

 Modus took design cues from the science of dendrology (the study of trees), basing the design of the tree house’s metal screen on the way a leaf’s veins splay out from a central spine.
 “There’s a logic to how the screen is broken up, and most people should find it kind of familiar,” Verser says.
 “You could show that to someone, and it looks like a leaf—both from afar and when you zoom really, really far into a leaf.”

 Modus’s fabrication shop is integral to how the firm designs: The guiding philosophy is that thinking and making should not be separate.
 Alongside technology, Modus sees fabrication as an indispensable tool to achieve the highest design potential for each project, iterating prototypes to improve designs.
 It creates an iterative feedback loop by combining laser scanning, computational design (with Dynamo), and fabrication (prototyping in the shop).
-By bringing the concepts of design and build together, Modus can design in 3D, then bring lessons from fabrication back into the design process.
+By bringing the concepts of design and build together, Modus can design in 3D and then bring lessons from fabrication back into the design process.
 For example, Modus used the plasma cutter in its shop to test perforation patterns for the tree house’s metal screens.

 “It’s like sketching but better,” Verser says.
 “But sort of amping that up a bit would be going out into the shop and building a full-scale mockup.
 You’re really starting to test it.
 And then you can throw it out in the sun; you can weather it; you can show it to the client.
 That’s always going to be more impactful than a 3D rendering.”
 Full-size mockups provide real-time indicators of how an element will work in the rain or in the sun.